Light Shop

 Light Shop is a 2024 South Korean mystery horror television series written by Kang Full and directed by Kim Hee-won.
-The series stars an ensemble cast led by Ju Ji-hoon and Park Bo-young along with Bae Seong-woo, Uhm Tae-goo, Lee Jung-eun, Kim Min-ha, Park Hyuk-kwon, Kim Dae-myung, Shin Eun-soo, Kim Sun-hwa, and Kim Ki-hae, based on the webtoon of the same name by Kang.
+The series stars an ensemble cast led by Ju Ji-hoon and Park Bo-young along with Kim Seol-hyun, Bae Seong-woo, Uhm Tae-goo, Lee Jung-eun, Kim Min-ha, Park Hyuk-kwon, Kim Dae-myung, Shin Eun-soo, Kim Sun-hwa, and Kim Ki-hae, based on the webtoon of the same name by Kang.
 It was released on Disney+ from December 4 to 18, 2024.

 It has become Disney+'s biggest Korean original premiere of 2024, and ranks as the second-largest Korean series debut ever on the platform globally, trailing only Moving – both series created by webtoon artist Kang Full.

 Synopsis

 The series follows the story of a group of strangers who are all having a hard time processing a horrible experience from their past.
 Each of them is going about their normal lives when they are all strangely pulled to a light shop located at the end of a dubious alleyway.
 A cautious shopkeeper guards the light shop, which may contain the key to the strangers' pasts, present, and futures.